ArnavPoswal15/Netflix-Home_page/README.md

-this is a front end proejct
+this is a front end project.